microsoft/WindowsAppSDK-Samples/docs/samples-guidelines.md

 ### Samples Browser Metadata

-In the README file of your sample, make sure to include the YAML metadata header in to allow for indexing from docs.microsoft.com/samples.
+In the README file of your sample, make sure to include the YAML front-matter metadata header to integrate samples with the [Docs Samples Browser](https://docs.microsoft.com/samples/browse/).

 For example: